← Map view|Directory

 Processing

-The operation has four processing plants: Chemical Grade Plant 1 (CGP1), Chemical Grade Plant 2 (CGP2), a Tailings Retreatment Plant (TRP), and a Technical Grade Plant (TGP).
-The commissioning of Chemical Grade Plant 3 (CGP3) commenced in December 2025, with a capacity of approximately 500,000 tonnes per annum of spodumene concentrate, increasing the total site capacity to around 2.1 million tonnes per annum.
-The processing method involves gravity, heavy media separation, flotation, and magnetic processes.
+The Greenbushes operation has four processing plants: Chemical Grade Plant 1 (CGP1), Chemical Grade Plant 2 (CGP2), a Technical Grade Plant (TGP), and a Tailings Retreatment Plant (TRP).
+The process involves gravity separation, heavy media, flotation, and magnetic processes to produce lithium concentrates.
+A fifth plant, Chemical Grade Plant 3 (CGP3), commenced commissioning with its first ore feed on 18 December 2025.
+The first standard-compliant chemical-grade lithium concentrate from CGP3 was produced on January 30, 2026.
+CGP3 has a capacity of approximately 500,000 tonnes per annum of spodumene concentrate, increasing the total site capacity to around 2.1 million tonnes per annum.
+CGP3 is expected to reach nameplate capacity in 2026.

 Expansion